-The American Medical Association (AMA) style was created by the editors of the Journal of the American Medical Association (JAMA), and is a widely used citation style in the health sciences.
-This guide will explain how to format your references into AMA, which is also referred to as JAMA style.
+The American Medical Association (AMA) style was created by the Journal of the American Medical Association (JAMA) editors and is a widely used citation style in the health sciences.
+This guide will explain how to format your references into AMA, also called JAMA style.

 For more in-depth information on AMA, please refer to the AMA Manual of Style eBook below or contact the library.